-Chiropractic for scoliosis is a common treatment approach used primarily for adolescent idiopathic forms of this abnormal side to side spinal curvature.
+Chiropractic for scoliosis is a common treatment approach used primarily for adolescent idiopathic forms of this abnormal side-to-side spinal curvature.
+Chiropractic is used to treat a wide range of innocent and problematic curvatures in the spine, including adult scoliosis, kyphosis and lordosis, as well as the loss of spinal curvature.

 Some chiropractors claim to be able to stabilize and reduce typical mild idiopathic curvatures in developing children.
 Some research statistics seem to support this claim.
 However, many medical scoliosis specialists say otherwise.